Colleges and Universities

-Many colleges and universities make violence training available to staff but they are often missing essential prevention, and response training.
+Many colleges and universities make violence training available to staff but are often missing essential prevention and response training components.
 Many do not offer more than cursory training to their students.

 Is your college or university prepared for a potentially deadly active shooter/violent intruder?

 Each week, on average, violent individuals murder 15 workers, violently assault over 11,000 and in total assault over 38,000 workers.
 Per week.
 Violent intruders in the college or university workplace may originate from the public, students, past students, current employees, former employees, or domestic violence incidents that spill over into the workplace.